AutoModality/am_super/README.md

 # AutoModality Supervisor ROS Node

-Watches the health of all nodes to determine if the flight shall continue.
+Watches the health of all nodes to determine if the flight shall continue..